DylanSemrau/Provenance-Aerospace/README.md

-# Provenance-Aerospace
 Provenance Aerospace adds Blue Origin parts to KSP.

-Currently New Glenn and New Shepard are all that are planned for the mod.
+INSTALLATION:

+Simply place the Gamedata Folder into your Kerbal Space Program Folder and you're ready to go!